hashicorp/design-system/website/docs/components/dropdown/partials/accessibility/accessibility.md

 Color blind users (specifically those with [Achromatopsia](https://en.wikipedia.org/wiki/Achromatopsia)) may have a hard time perceiving Critical ListItems within our dropdown.
 To provide a more accessible experience, we recommend:

-- Using strong, clear language for the text (ie. “Delete...”, “Revoke...”, etc)
+- Using strong, clear language for the text (e.g., “Delete...”, “Revoke...”, etc.)
 - Adding a relevant icon
 - Moving the Critical ListItem to the bottom of the list or the section
   - If at the bottom of a list, consider adding a separator above the Critical ListItem to help separate it from other ListItems